Cesar312/Congress_115/ReadMe.md

 Step 6 : Add APP.js , Style.css and Index Files to add the filtred data webpage <br />

 ### Visualizations of Propublica Data
 Using the python df.describe() function we deduced that the average age of congress members is a little over 60 years.
-The youngest member is 35 years of afe and the oldest member is 90 years of age. <br />
+The youngest member is 35 years of age and the oldest member is 90 years of age. <br />
 Further more using Matplotlib.pyplot histograms for visual representation we uncovered that most of the congress members were within 50-70 years of age. <br />
 ![115th US House Members - Age Histogram](115th_US_House_Members_Age_Histogram.png)
  <br />